c4g-spr22-blis/c4g-spr22-blis.github.io/docs/faq.md

 # Frequently Asked Questions

+### Q: I'm using BLIS for Windows and everytime I try to run the executable, it crashes!
+What's going on?
+<b>A</b>: Ensure that the zipped files from the Runtime.zip are extracted directly into the BLIS directory.
+They should not remain in a Runtime folder.

 ### Q: I am trying out BLIS.
 How do I login?
 <b>A</b>: Please login using the credentials: testlab1_admin/admin123 (as admin) or testlab1_tech1, testlab1_tech2/tech123 (as lab technician).